dash-/node-sails-model-reverser/README.md

 reverse engineer and create models for the TESTTABLE table of the TESTDB database (running on the standard port of localhost).

-Each model is written to a single file and are placed in the path specified by `options.outputPath` (`/path/for/output` in the example below).
+Each model is written to a single file and is placed in the path specified by `options.outputPath` (`/path/for/output` in the example below).
 If no output path is specified, the files will be placed in the `generated` sub-directory of this module (so, probably